 The Tennessee Department of Labor and Workforce Development (TDLWD) handles unemployment benefits and determines eligibility on a case-by-case basis.
 Applicants must meet the following three eligibility requirements in order to collect unemployment benefits in Tennessee:

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
-(For more information, see Nolo's article, Unemployment Compensation: Understanding the Base Period).
 In Tennessee, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
-For example, if you filed your claim in October of 2013, the base period would be from June 1, 2012, through May 31, 2013.
+For example, if you filed your claim in October of 2019, the base period would be from June 1, 2018, through May 31, 2019.

-To qualify, you must meet all of the following requirements:
+To qualify, you must meet both of the following requirements:

 You must be out of work through no fault of your own to qualify for unemployment benefits.